hubble reveals creation

 Cone Nebula

 Resembling a nightmarish beast rearing its head from a crimson sea, this celestial object is actually just a pillar of gas and dust.
-Called the Cone Nebula (in NGC 2264). shows the upper 2.5 light-years of the Cone, a height that equals 23 million roundtrips to the Moon.
+Called the Cone Nebula (in NGC 2264) shows the upper 2.5 light-years of the Cone, a height that equals 23 million roundtrips to the Moon.
 The entire pillar is seven light-years long.
+Hubble images are portraying living art with the iconic Cone Nebula.

 Find out more